Level Two - Lesson 9

 If a player intentionally misrepresents open information (such as giving incorrect information about how much damage is on their base), they should be investigated for cheating.
 Remember that the player must know that what they are doing is illegal for it to actually constitute cheating, and so a player who doesn’t know communication policy may not be cheating, even if they are intentionally misrepresenting open information.

 On the other hand, with private information, players are allowed to bluff and, in fact, can tell outright lies.
 This can be as innocuous as “every card in my hand is good” or more specific with “I’ve resourced all my late game threats”.
-Players do not need to tell their opponent the truth about the attributes of these cars while they are hidden.
+Players do not need to tell their opponent the truth about the attributes of these cards while they are hidden.
 However, if their opponent gains access to that information (such as with Viper Probe Droid, or some other effect that lets them look at a player’s hand), the revealed information is treated as open information for the duration of the effect.

 But what happens if a player unintentionally breaks these guidelines?
-They think they remember Chewbacca’s statline and say he’s a 5/5 when he’s actually a 5/6, or they tell their opponent that a Follower of the Way with an experience token on it is a 2/3 and not the accurate 3/4?
+They think they remember Chewbacca’s statline and say he’s a 5/5 when he’s actually a 6/6, or they tell their opponent that a Follower of the Way with an experience token on it is a 2/3 and not the accurate 3/4?

 This does require determining a player's intentions and how they may have changed, which can require some investigation, and may result in a backup, which will require further questions.
-Introductions to both of these topics will be covered in upcoming level two lessons.
+Introductions to both of these topics will be covered in upcoming Level Two lessons.

 If you do backup in a situation based on incorrect communication, you generally shouldn’t back up to the point of the error (where you normally back up to), but instead back up to the point where a player acted (or chose not to act) based on the incorrect information, which very often is more recent.
 This is because everything between the information and action won’t change, and backing up further than we need to only causes more risk.